vatbub/HearingAidAndroid/app/src/main/res/raw/privacy.md

 # Feedback

 You have the possibility to submit feedback through the feedback feature in the sidebar.
 You can use this function to submit bug reports and suggestions for new features.
-Data you submit through this feature is stored as a so called "issue" in the GitHub repository of this app.
-Since this app's source code is publicly available ("open source"), the information submitted through issues is also publicly available and subject to GitHub's privacy policy which can be found [here](https://help.github.com/articles/github-privacy-statement/).
-By design, GitHub issues cannot be deleted, however you can request us to remove any personal information that you submitted accidentally.
+Data you submit through this feature is sent to us via email.
+After clicking the "Send"-button in the feedback form, your email-app opens and you can review and modify all information that is sent to us prior to clicking the "Send"-button in your email-app, which will actually submit your feedback.

+Information you submit to us using this feature is generally not published.
+The original email containing your feedback will be deleted once your feedback is implemented.
+However, we reserve the right to publish your feedback as a so called GitHub Issue in our [GitHub Repository](https://github.com/vatbub/HearingAidAndroid/issues).
+Before publishing your feedback, we will remove any personal information that was associated with your feedback.
+Information published on GitHub is subject to GitHub's privacy policy which can be found [here](https://help.github.com/articles/github-privacy-statement/).

+If you do not wish that we publish your feedback on GitHub, please let us know in your feedback message.

+Please be aware that data transfer via the internet is subject to security risks and, therefore, complete protection against third-party access to transferred data cannot be ensured.